ImVIPconference/ImVIPconference.github.io/index.md

 - Face and Gesture Recognition
 - 2D, 3D Scene Analysis and Visualisation
 - Deep Learning for Computer Vision
+- Audiovisual and Multimedia Systems
+- Document Analysis and Processing
+- Multi-Spectral Imaging and Applications
 - Image/Shape Representation and Recovery